godotengine/godot-docs/tutorials/export/exporting_projects.rst

 .. note:: If you're unsure which architecture you need, check your platform's export
           page for a detailed description.

-Below the platform options there's another option called "ICU Data".
+Below the platform options there's another option called :ui:`ICU Data`.
 This is required for emojis and the following languages:

 - Burmese